 Other DEP programs with Financial Assurance/Responsibility requirements

 The Division of Water Resource Management has financial responsibility requirements in their Phosphate Management (gypstacks), Mitigation Banking, Submerged Lands (wetlands), Environmental Resource Permitting (mitigation), Coastal Construction Control Line (CCCL) and Underground Injection Control (UIC) wells programs.

-Financial Assurance Working Group Permitting and Compliance Assistance Program Division of Waste Management Department of Environmental Protection 2600 Blair Stone Road MS 4548 Tallahassee, Florida 32399-2400
+Financial Assurance Working Group Permitting and Compliance Assistance Program Division of Waste Management Department of Environmental Protection 2600 Blair Stone Road MS 4548 Tallahassee, FL 32399-2400

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.